+Avoidance of gossip:

-- The student will communicate and interact with others in a respectful, professional manner. - Avoidance of gossip, which is an activity that can corrupt, disrupt and distract a fellow student's effectiveness, productivity, moral, and overall happiness.
+Gossip is an activity that can corrupt, disrupt and distract a fellow student's effectiveness, productivity, moral, and overall happiness.
 It has the potential to destroy an individual and is counterproductive to an organization.
 Most people involved in gossip may not intend to do harm, but gossip can have a negative impact as it has the potential to destroy a person's, or organization's, reputation and credibility.
+Gossip includes:

-Gossip includes: - o Talking about a person's personal or professional life when they are not present; - Negative, unsubstantiated, untrue, or disparaging comments or criticisms of another person or persons; - Creating, sharing, or repeating information that can injure a person's credibility or reputation;
+- $\circ$ $\,$ Talking about a person's personal or professional life when they are not present. - Negative, unsubstantiated, untrue, or disparaging comments or criticisms of another person or persons. - Creating, sharing, or repeating information that can injure a person's credibility or reputation. - Creating, sharing, or repeating a rumor about another person, or creating, sharing or repeating a rumor that is overheard or hearsay.